Best David Austin Roses For Covering A Fence

 Keep damp for the first year after planting until the plant has established a good root system, after which it should be able to reach its own water supply.
 Cut back in early spring to about 30cm (12”) from the ground, to nice strong outward facing buds.
 Apply a rose fertiliser, such as Toprose, in early spring, water it in then apply a mulch (click here to read the blog Magic Mulch).
 Attach the stems to the wires in a fan shape.

-David Austin rose St Swithun
+rose St Swithun from David Austin

 Recommended varieties